THE CONSEQUENCES OF A DOMESTIC VIOLENCE CHARGE

 As is the case with most crimes, every domestic violence case is different.
 Some domestic violence charges can be classified as a felony, such as continuous violence.
 Others might be classified as a misdemeanor.
 Under Texas Law:

-If you are accused of domestic violence in Texas, there are a variety of other consequences you could face as a result, such as:
+If you are convicted of domestic violence, there are a variety of other consequences you could face as a result, such as:

-The consequences depend on a few factors, such as whether you have had any previous domestic violence charges or other criminal convictions in your history, whether the assault was aggravated or not, whether you are a U.S. citizen or not, and whether there are any children or substance abuse issues involved.
+The consequences depend on a few factors, such as whether you have any domestic violence charges or other criminal convictions in your history, whether the assault was aggravated or not, your immigration status, and whether there are any children or substance abuse issues involved.

 There are a number of different legal defenses that exist for domestic violence charges.
-You can be falsely accused, completely innocent, lack the necessary intent to commit the crime, or be acting in self-defense.
+You can be falsely accused, completely innocent, lack intent for the crime, or be acting in self-defense.
 An experienced attorney will examine the details of your case and use these or other defenses in an attempt to pursue the best possible outcome for your unique situation.

 While you can always rely on a public defender to handle your case, not having a skilled and experienced criminal defense attorney in your corner can always increase the risk of getting convicted and facing the maximum punishment for your charges.
 As an attorney with nearly 30 years of experience working within the criminal justice system, I am committed to protecting the rights and liberties of individuals faced with domestic violence charges.
 If you live in Bryan, Texas, or the surrounding communities of College Station, Brenham, Anderson, Washington County, or Caldwell, don’t face these charges on your own.
 Call or reach out to my firm, Rick Davis & Associates Attorneys at Law, today to schedule a free case evaluation.

 Hire a Skilled Domestic Violence Defense Attorney